 Her academic research explores race and power dynamics in the history of the horn in the United States.
 During the COVID-19 pandemic she gave guest lectures about her research to horn studios, orchestra boards, and wind ensembles throughout the U.S. and was a presenter at the Historic Brass Society's 2021 symposium.
 Dr. Ambrose received the Doctor of Musical Arts from Temple University, Artist Diploma from Yale University, where she held the Henry and Lucy Moses Fellowship, Masters degree from the Cincinnati College-Conservatory of Music, and Bachelor’s degree from the University of Michigan, where she received the William D. Revelli Award.
 Her major teachers have included Randy Gardner, Søren Hermansson, Jeffrey Lang, Jennifer Montone, and William Purvis.

-Katy lives in Iowa City with her husband Carsten, a software engineer and amateur violinist, their twins sons and cat, Milo.
+Katy lives in Iowa City with her husband Carsten, a software engineer and amateur violinist, their twin sons and cat, Milo.